leoshimo/vrs/README.md

 There is an major-mode available for Emacs - `lyric-mode`.

-It provides syntax highlighting and bindings useful for bottom-up, interactive editor-centric software development.
+It provides syntax highlighting and bindings useful for bottom-up, interactive, editor-centric software development.

 The package is currently not available via package repositories - but is